12 minutes

 There’s always a trade-off between implementation speed and how confident you are about correctness.
 So you should ask yourself: how okay is it to ship bugs in my current context?
 If the answer to this doesn’t affect the way you work, you’re being overly inflexible.

 At my first job, I was working on greenfield projects around data processing, which had good systems in place to retroactively re-process data.
 The impact of shipping a bug was very minor.
-The proper response to an environment like that is to rely on the guardrails a bit, move faster because you can.
+The proper response to that environment is to rely on the guardrails a bit, move faster because you can.
 You don’t need 100% test coverage or an extensive QA process, which will slow down the pace of development.

-At my second company, I was working on a product used by tens of millions of people, which involved lots of high-value financial data and personally identifiable information.
+At my second company, I was working on a product used by tens of millions of people, which involved high-value financial data and personally identifiable information.
 Even a small bug would entail a post-mortem.
 I shipped features at a snail’s pace, but I also think I may have shipped 0 bugs that year.

 Usually, you’re not at the second company.
 I’ve seen a lot of devs err on the side of that sort of programming though.
 In situations where bugs aren’t mission critical (ex.
 99% of web apps), you’re going to get further with shipping fast and fixing bugs fast, than taking the time to make sure you’re shipping pristine features on your first try.